OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 For a budget-friendly stay in Oklahoma, there’s the Travel Inn in Claremore.
 If you’re in the mood to spend a bit more, head to the Skirvin Hilton, a historic hotel built in 1911, the Colcord Hotel, built in the early 1900s, or the Renaissance Hotel – all located in Oklahoma City.

-Amarillo is the only stop in Texas along Route 66, making this part of the road a quick jaunt to the next state – if you need to rest your eyes, there’s the Bonanza Motel in Vega, or the Big Texan Motel in Amarillo; for a bit extra, there’s also the Wyndham Garden Amarillo, formerly know as the Ambassador Hotel.
+Amarillo is the only stop in Texas along Route 66, making this part of the road a quick jaunt to the next state.
+We suggest you plow on through to New Mexico for a good night’s sleep.

 One of the most recognizable landmarks and well-known institutions along Route 66, the Blue Swallow Motel in Tucumcari makes for an authentic Route 66 stay.
-For those on a budget, head to the El Rancho Hotel and Motel in Gallup, The Hotel Blue in Albuquerque, the Motel Safari in Tucumcari, or the De Anza Motor Lodge in Albuquerque, a historic hotel.
-If you’re willing to drive the extra miles to Santa Fe, El Rey Inn and La Fonda offer a one-of-a-kind experience with a Pueblo-style feel.
+For those on a budget, head to the El Rancho Hotel and Motel in Gallup, the Hotel Blue in Albuquerque, the Motel Safari in Tucumcari, or the historic De Anza Motor Lodge in Albuquerque.
+If you’re willing to drive a few extra miles, we’ve curated a selection of the very best places to stay in Santa Fe.